c3g/GenPipes_Docs/docs/source/development/gp_coding_guide.rst

 Use of modules
 ---------------

 All software calls should be done using the module system.
 Modules should be specified within the .ini file(s).
-Preferably use the mugqic modules which deployed on the `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_, formerly known as Compute Canada, HPC clusters.
+Preferably use the :ref:`bioinformatic modules<doc_cvmfs_modules>` which deployed on the `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_, formerly known as Compute Canada, HPC clusters.
 This ensures stability of the analysis and reproducibility of the results.
 If using a non-mugqic module, ensure that the module is available on all the cluster.
 Avoid system modules which are not be transferable across different platforms.

 Pipeline Development
 ---------------------